makepluscode/jpg2txt/README.md

 ## 📝 Notes

-* For Korean OCR, set `lang='kor'` and ensure the Korean language data is installed in Tesseract.
+* For Korean OCR, set `lang='kor'` and ensure the Korean language data is installed in Tesseract